 - pH test strips – For testing water quality.
-Buy strips from a restaurant supply store.
-Purchase the type used for testing commercial grade dishwashers.
+You can also buy these strips from a restaurant supply store.
+Make sure to purchase the type used for testing commercial-grade dishwashers.

-- Quart container (to test flow rate, time how long it takes to fill and divide by 15 to get gallons per minute).
+- Quart container – For testing hot springs flow rate.
+Time how long it takes to fill and divide by 15 to get gallons per minute.

-Keep in mind, all you truly need is yourself and good frame of mind.
+Keep in mind, all you truly need is yourself and a good frame of mind.

 Soak Safety – What to Consider When Visiting a Hot Springs in Oregon

-- Alcohol consumption and dehydration in hot springs – drinking and soaking get you wasted fast because hot springs dehydrate the body.
+- Alcohol consumption and dehydration – Drinking and soaking get you wasted fast because hot springs dehydrate the body.
 Many have drowned or fallen off a ledge while hiking due to mixing alcohol and hot springs together.

-- Soaking in the sun without replenishment – sun and hot springs can sap the juice right out of your body quickly; keep water, electrolyte drinks, sunscreen and sun protection handy.
+- Soaking in the sun without replenishment – The sun and hot springs can sap the juice right out of your body quickly; keep water, electrolyte drinks and sun protection handy.

 - Avoid visiting popular hot springs at the most popular times, unless that’s your thing – We’ve heard plenty of horror stories about visiting a popular hot springs on a Friday night or Saturday afternoon.